The Metropolitan Museum of Art Sargent Madame X Crescent Drop Earrings - Sterling Silver

 The Metropolitan Museum of Art Rodin The Thinker Unisex Tee - X-Large The Metropolitan Museum of Art Rodin The Thinker Unisex Tee - X-Large 49.95 USD An art tee-shirt inspired by The Met collection.
 The iconic figure featured on this stylish tee is Auguste Rodin's (French, 1840-1917) The Thinker (modeled ca. 1880, cast ca. 1910), who was intended to sit over the lintel of the artist's monumental ongoing project The Gates of Hell, contemplating the fate of the damned.
 Independent bronzes of The Thinker became especially popular among American patrons, and this cast in the Museum's European Sculpture and Decorative Arts holdings was commissioned from the sculptor's studio by Thomas Fortune Ryan, the principal founder of The Met's Rodin collection.
 As one critic described it, The Thinker-simultaneously cerebral and muscular-embodies both "dream and action."

-The Metropolitan Museum of Art The Met Cloisters Garden Square Silk Scarf The Metropolitan Museum of Art The Met Cloisters Garden Square Silk Scarf 102.95 USD Gift her an art-inspired floral scarf.
-This lush botanical print unites a selection of plant studies (ca. 1510-1515) by the Master of Claude de France, whose spectacular book at The Met Cloisters belongs to what's been called "the last flowering" of northern European manuscript illumination in the medieval tradition.
+The Metropolitan Museum of Art The Met Cloisters Garden Ballpoint Pen The Metropolitan Museum of Art The Met Cloisters Garden Ballpoint Pen 32.95 USD The perfect Met Museum souvenir.
+The lush flowers on this artful rollerball pen are borrowed from the Master of Claude de France's spectacular book (ca. 1510-1515) at The Met Cloisters, which belongs to what's been called "the last flowering" of northern European manuscript illumination in the medieval tradition.
 The French artist immortalized garden variety flora, from the blackberry to the marigold, in witness to their beauty.
 Each of the flowers in this magnificent manuscript can be found in the gardens at The Cloisters.
-Click

 The Metropolitan Museum of Art Hokusai Great Wave Ballpoint Pen The Metropolitan Museum of Art Hokusai Great Wave Ballpoint Pen 32.95 USD The perfect Met Museum souvenir.
 Make a splash with this ballpoint pen featuring a detail from Katsushika Hokusai's (Japanese, 1760-1849) iconic woodblock print Under the Wave off Kanagawa, also known as The Great Wave (ca. 1830-32).
 The esteemed ukiyo-e painter and printmaker was especially revered for his landscapes, in which he employed a rich color palette including exotic Prussian blue.